loehnertj/bsbgateway/README.md

 For continuous operation, it is (currently) recommendable to run in a `screen` environment like so:

 `screen -dmS bsbgateway '/bin/sh /path/to/bsbgateway.sh'`

-## Notice

-There are still some important quirks to be ironed out, e.g. hardcoded serial port, hardcoded web server port, etc. - See issue list.